FAQs on CloudWatch supported protocols

 What are the risks of enabling these new protocols for my CloudWatch workloads?

-If you are using a custom implementation of AWS SDK or a combination of custom clients and AWS SDK to interact with CloudWatch that generates AWS Query based (aka XML-based) responses, it may be incompatible with AWS JSON or CBOR protocol.
+Additionally, if you are using a custom implementation of AWS SDK or a combination of custom clients and AWS SDK to interact with CloudWatch that generates AWS Query based (aka XML-based) responses, it may be incompatible with AWS JSON or CBOR protocol.
 If you encounter any issues, contact AWS Support.

 What if I am already on the latest AWS SDK version, but my open sourced solution does not support JSON or CBOR?